-A guide to problems, costs, maintenance and repair for your 2003 Honda Odyssey
+A guide to repairs, service, and maintenance costs for your 2003 Honda Odyssey

 The front brake rotors can warp and cause a vibration when braking.
 The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.

 The Honda Odyssey may develop issues with the automatic transmission.

 Rough shifting may occur, and the “D4” light and check engine may begin to blink.
 The check engine light will also illuminate, and OBD trouble codes P0700, P0730, P0740, P0780, P1768 and/or P1768 will be stored in the computer.

 If the transmission shifts roughly, the failure is very likely mechanical failure of the transmission.
 If the transmission performs normally, a faulty sensor, or dirty transmission fluid may be the case.

 In most cases, it is necessary to use professional diagnostic equipment to provide a diagnosis, and complete the repair.